Inshu traditional Japanese paper Inshu washi

 - 1. Raw materials

-Paperbush, paper mulberry and Diplomorpha sikokiana are the major raw materials of Inshu Washi.
+Paperbush, paper mulberry, and gampi are the major raw materials of Inshu washi.
 After cutting, materials are selected depending on the final product, and soaked in water for some time.
 Impurities like sand and dust are washed out and the outer black bark is gently stripped off with a knife.

 - 2. Boiling

-The pulpwood bark contains plenty of cellulose, as well as other substances and boiling is to release the long fibers required for papermaking.
+The pulpwood bark contains plenty of cellulose, as well as other substances, and must be boiled to release the long fibers required for papermaking.
 The bark is soaked again to soften.
 A steel vat is filled with water, and before boiling, plant matter such as bamboo, straw or hemp, as well as chemicals like caustic soda or soda ash to alkalize the brew are mixed in.
-The boiling time, generally 2 to 3 hours for paper mulberry, varies according to the kind of raw materials and the alkalinity levels.
-At this time the brew releases a distinctive sweet aroma.
+The boiling time, generally two to three hours for paper mulberry, varies according to the kind of raw materials and the alkalinity levels.
+The brew releases a distinctive sweet aroma during this process.

 - 3. Washing and bleaching